Introduction: Secret HVAC Vent Vault

 Step 9: Finished

 All done.
-So is this a real vent or the vault where I secretly store the map to Atlantis?
+So is this a real vent or my in-home vault?
 I guess only I will ever know.

 Thanks for taking the time to read through my Instructable.
 Please send me any questions or comments you might have.
 I try to answer them all.
 Stay safe and healthy!
 Happy Hiding!